isomerpages/sndgo-corp/_combating-covid-19/Flow of Verified Information.md

 Below is the list of sources where people can get verified information at any time, day or night.

-# COVID-19 Situation Report Dashboard
+# COVID-19 Situation Report

-This [COVID-19 Situatuional Report Dashboard](https://covidsitrep.moh.gov.sg/) presents the key statistics and figures on the current pandemic situation in Singapore.
+The [COVID-19 Situatuional Report](https://www.moh.gov.sg/covid-19/testing/situation-report-pdf) presents the key statistics and figures on the current pandemic situation in Singapore.

 # FluGoWhere